The Powerful Link Between Music and Memory: What the Science Shows

 Vitamin D is one of the essential vitamins in the human body.
 It’s most known for promoting healthy bones, but this crucial vitamin also supports immune health, muscle function, and brain cell activity.

-Sun exposure is a natural way to get the amount of vitamin D your body needs for peak performance—Just be sure to wear sunscreen.
+Sun exposure is one of the benefits of playing golf and a natural way to get the vitamin D your body needs for peak performance.
+Just be sure to wear sunscreen.

-If you’re looking to improve your swing, you can easily practice golfing at home with a mat and net or launch monitor or in your backyard.
+If you’re looking to improve your game, you can easily practice your swing at home with a mat and net or launch monitor in your backyard.

-You can also practice your grip and posture in front of a mirror and do swing drills from home.
-Practicing putting is even easier—all you need is a club, a ball, and a carpeted floor.
+You can also practice your grip and posture in front of a mirror and do swing drills from the privacy of your own home.
+Practicing putting is even easier: All you need is a club, a ball, and a carpeted floor.

-Get Even More Benefits with the Aviv Medical Program
+Discover Even More Health Benefits with the Aviv Medical Program

 The Aviv Medical Program can help you take your golf game to the next level by helping you regain your stamina and optimize your brain and body performance.